Vaillant Boiler leaking water

 Summary

-A boiler leaking brown water typically means you have a dirty heating system which is causing problems and a good sign you need to flush the heating system after fixing the leak.
+An old boiler leaking water may be a sign the boiler is on its way out and needs to be replaced soon.
+Leaking brown water typically means you have a dirty heating system which is causing problems and a good sign you need to flush the heating system after fixing the leak.

-Feel free to leave feedback or ask any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 FAQs